ekazaev/route-composer/README.md

 ### Routing

-After you have implemented all necessary classes and configured routing step, you can start to use a `Router` to navigate.
-The library provides a `DefaultRouter` which is an instance of the `Router` protocol to handle routing based on the configuration explained above.
+After you have implemented all necessary classes and configured a routing step, you can start to use the `Router` to navigate.
+The library provides a `DefaultRouter` which is an implementation of the `Router` protocol to handle routing based on the configuration explained above.
 The Router accepts a destination instance that extends `RoutingDestination` protocol.
 The `RoutingDestination` protocol contains the final step the user has to land on.
 It also contains a context object that has data which is provided to a view controller, if required.

-*Example: The user taps on a cell in a `UITableView` that contains a list.
+*Example: The user taps on a cell in a `UITableView`.
 It then asks the router to navigate the user to `ProductViewController`.
 The user should be logged in to see the product details.*

 ```swift